Andrei Prychodko Press Excerpts and Critical Analysis

 A color reproduction of Prychodko’s painting accompanies the text: (Window, mixed media on linen).

 Prychodko is also mentioned in the full text of the article, "Painting" in volume III (3)

 Ivan Dziouba, Minister of Culture of Ukraine

-Ivan Dziouba, Minister of Culture of Ukraine, writing re Andrei Prychodko to Jacques Toubon, Minister of Culture of France, October 1993:
+Ivan Dziouba, Minister of Culture of Ukraine, in 1991, was released from a russian dungeon for standing for Ukrainian culture against russian cultural genocidal policies... writing re Andrei Prychodko to Jacques Toubon, Minister of Culture of France, October 1993:

 Today, as our nation begins its third year of independence, we feel the necessity to renew our cultural identity both in relation to ourselves and to the world.